Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### What should you use to evaluate whether your company’s Azure environment meets regulatory requirements?
+### What should you use to evaluate whether your company's Azure environment meets regulatory requirements?

 - [ ] The Knowledge Center website.
 - [ ] The Advisor blade from the Azure portal.